Kaleybar: History

-God protects you, great warrior who, in the days of Babak, have reversed the doors of the ungodly;
+God protects you, great warrior who, in the days of Bâbak, have reversed the doors of the ungodly;

-It is you who have taken their city Bedh that you covered the shamelessness in it.
+It is you who have taken their city Bâdh that you covered the shamelessness in it.

-There was a near Bedd, says the poet Mo'çer, a place of an area of about three acres, every time we say the name of God, a hidden voice responds.
-This is where the Red-Wearing Ones, also called the Khurramites raised the standard of revolt led by Babak ', this is also they expect EI-Mehdi.
+There was near Bâdh, says the poet Mu'sir, a place of an area of about three acres, every time we say the name of God, a hidden voice responds.
+This is where the Red-clothed, also called the Khurramites raised the standard of revolt led by Bâbak ', this is also because they expect The Mahdi.
 At the bottom, flows a large river which has the property of curing the most inveterate fevers.
-The Arax river flows on the border.
+The Araxes river flows on the border.
 This county produces pomegranates of incomparable beauty, excellent figs and grapes that are dried on fires (because the sun is always obscured by thick clouds).

 Hamdallah Mustawfi, writing in the mid-14 century, mentions Kaleybar as, A village of Azerbaijan, in the woods near a mountain which comprises a fortress.
 Below flows a river.
 The country produces wheat and fruit, and its inhabitants, who are Turks or Mongols, follow the rite of Schafey.

 Kaleybar, perhaps, suffered enormously during Russo-Persian War (1804–13) and Russo-Persian War (1826–28) due to its proximity to the war zone.
 Moreover, through the involvement of Arasbaran tribes in armed conflicts during the Persian Constitutional Revolution, Kaleybar should have experienced a tumultuous period.
 The period has been described in the following books, which are dedicated to the contemporary history of Arasbaran region.